Metabolism associated fatty liver disease (NAFLD/MASLD)

 • Easy bruising of the skin

-NAFLD is usually diagnosed using a range of tests including blood tests and scans.
-Your doctor may request these tests if they suspect you may have a problem with your liver, and sometimes NAFLD might be picked up ‘by chance’ on tests which were done to investigate another health problem.
+MASLD is usually diagnosed using a range of tests including blood tests and scans.
+Your doctor may request these tests if they suspect you may have a problem with your liver, and sometimes MASLD might be picked up ‘by chance’ on tests which were done to investigate another health problem.

 1. Questions related to your lifestyle

-In order to diagnose NAFLD, your doctor needs to ask about risk factors and other causes of liver disease.
+In order to diagnose MASLD, your doctor needs to ask about risk factors and other causes of liver disease.
 They will ask you about:

 o Any other medical conditions you or your family may have